Buzz Feiten: Early years

 Feiten grew up in Huntington Station and Centerport, New York, where he was known by schoolmates and friends as "Buzzy".
 The son of a musical mother, Pauline (a classical pianist), and an airline pilot, Howard Sr., Feiten received training in classical music as a child.
 His older sister Paula was a flautist and fashion model in the mid-1960s.
 A younger brother, Jon, was also involved in music and the arts.
 In youth, he studied several musical instruments, settling on the French horn.
 As a teenager, he played in all-county (Suffolk) and all-state (New York) youth orchestras on the instrument.

 Feiten first played Carnegie Hall in 1966 on French horn in American Youth Performs.
 In 1966, he auditioned at the Juilliard School on French horn but was not admitted.
 In high school he fronted for a group called 'The Reasons Why' with Steve Beckmeier (rhythm guitar), Al Stegmeyer (drums), Danny Horton (lead guitar), and Daniel Kretzer (keyboards).
 The band was successful on Long Island, and two songs, "Tell Her One More Time" and "Same Old Worries", were mentioned in a Billboard 'new singles' article in the summer of 1966.

 Career

 Still known as "Buzzy", in late 1968 or early 1969 Feiten was a student at the Mannes College of Music in New York City.

 Feiten replaced Elvin Bishop in the Paul Butterfield Blues Band, and recorded on the group's fifth album, Keep on Moving.
 With Butterfield, Feiten toured internationally and played at the Atlantic City Pop Festival and the Woodstock Festival.

-In 1970–71, Feiten stepped in as lead guitarist for Long Island group, The Rascals (formerly 'The Young Rascals') on their albums Peaceful World and Island of Real.
+In 1970–71, Feiten stepped in as lead guitarist for a Long Island group, The Rascals (formerly 'The Young Rascals') on their albums Peaceful World and Island of Real.